y-board/light-the-y/_modules/conditionals.md

 <summary markdown="span">More Details
 </summary>

-This code block only checks if Button1 is pressed in 0.1 second increments for 10 seconds.
+This code block only checks if Button 1 is pressed in 0.1 second increments for 10 seconds.
 0.1 seconds is faster than the average person can press the button, so it will work just fine, and once the `for` loop is done, you can continue writing your code as normal.
 </details>

 We can chain as many conditionals together as we want by using `else if` blocks: